a1monge/Cloud-Resume-Challenge/README.md

 - **Terraform**: Used for managing and provisioning AWS infrastructure resources, including S3, DynamoDB, Lambda, and API Gateway.
 - **GitHub Actions**: Automates CI/CD processes for deploying frontend (S3) and backend (Lambda, DynamoDB).
 - **AWS S3**: Hosts the static website globally served using **CloudFront**.

+### CI/CD Pipeline
+# The project uses GitHub Actions to automate deployment:

+# Linting & Testing: Runs tests for the backend (Lambda) code.
+# Build & Deploy: If tests pass, Terraform deploys the backend resources, and the React app is built and deployed to the S3 bucket.

+## Lessons Learned
+# Serverless Computing: Learned how to build a serverless architecture using AWS Lambda.
+# Infrastructure as Code: Gained experience using Terraform to automate AWS resource provisioning.
+# CI/CD Pipelines: Implemented a full CI/CD pipeline with GitHub Actions, automating the deployment of both frontend and backend components.
+# DNS and Security: Used Route 53 for custom domain setup, ACM for SSL certificates, and CloudFront for content delivery.
+# Responsive Design: Bootstrap ensured that the website was fully responsive and visually appealing on all device sizes.

+## Future Improvements
+# Improve design and layout of the website
+# Extend Terraform configuration to manage Route53 and ACM more efficiently.
+# Add additional features like logging and monitoring with AWS CloudWatch.
+# Expand the visitor counter to track more detailed metrics, such as geolocation data.

 ### Website URL: https://almonge-resume.com